Sizing of Ozone Equipment

 This article provides Ozone equipment sizing guidelines to get your ozone systems sized correctly.

-– ozone demand (via water sample analysis) ozone dosage
+- Water quality and Ozone demand (via water sample analysis)

 Iron 0.14 to 0.50 mg/l